tapj/biotyper/README.md

 LazyLoad: yes

 short story : package developped for the enterotype paper (Arumugam et al., Nature, 2010) at EMBL.
-I am still develloping it at INRA MetaGenoPolis hoping that it could be useful for other users too.
+I am still develloping it at INRA MetaGenoPolis hoping that it could be useful for other users too. more information with the enterotype tutorial : http://enterotype.embl.de/